Crédit Mutuel

+Crédit Mutuel has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 History

+Origins

 The first local cooperative bank inspired by the Raiffeisen system on what is now French territory was created in February 1882 in La Wantzenau, a village near Strasbourg.
 The network in German-ruled Alsace–Lorraine grew quickly to 127 local banks in 1892, and 471 in 1914.
 Louis Durand (1859-1916), a lawyer in Lyon, was inspired by the Raiffeisen model and started a similar network from 1893, grouped under the Union des caisses rurales et ouvrières de France (UCROF).

 Following France's recovery of Alsace-Lorraine after World War I, some of the local banks joined the Crédit Agricole network, while others preferred to maintain their Raiffeisen identity and adopted the Crédit Mutuel name.
 The Banque Fédérative du Crédit Mutuel (BFCM) in Strasbourg was established in 1919 as a financial entity for the reorganized network.
+Prior to the law of September 10, 1947, local banks were recognized as non-profit entities.
+Following the enactment of this legislation, they were reclassified as cooperatives.
 In 1958, new legislation remodeled the group's governance and established the Confédération Nationale du Crédit Mutuel as its central organization in Paris.

+After the 2008 financial crisis: expansion with acquisitions

-In 2008, Crédit Mutuel bought Citibank's retail bank activities in Germany for 5.2 billion euros.
+In 2008, during the 2008 financial crisis, Crédit Mutuel bought Citibank's retail bank activities in Germany for 5.2 billion euros.
 Citibank Germany had over 3 million clients and 7% of the market share in Germany.
 Citibank sold multiple retail units across Europe and the world to reduce risk and focus on core activities like corporate and investment banking.
 The German network was subsequently rebranded Targobank.

+In 2011, Crédit Mutuel bought Citibank's Belgian branch (Citibank Belgium) and renamed it as Beobank in 2013.
+In 2016, Crédit Mutuel Arkéa bought Belgian online bank Keytrade Bank.

+In March 2025, Crédit Mutuel acquired the German bank Oldenburgische Landesbank through its German subsidiary Targobank.

 Organization

-The Crédit Mutuel group has a decentralized structure, despite being designated as a single significant institution under European banking supervision.
+The Crédit Mutuel group has a decentralized structure, despite being designated as a single significant institution under European Banking Supervision.
 Its central entity is the Confédération Nationale du Crédit Mutuel (CNCM) in Paris.
 The CNCM was headquartered from 1981 to 2020 at 88–90, rue Cardinet in Paris, and in 2020 moved to a newly erected building at 46, Rue du Bastion near the high-rise Tribunal judiciaire de Paris.

 In France, the group's main retail network is formed of around 2,000 individual local Crédit Mutuel banks (caisses), which are owned by their customers in line with the Raiffeisen system.
 These local cooperative banks are grouped into 18 regional federations and one nationwide agricultural federation.